 Instructions

-• Place all ingredients into a blender and puree until very smooth.
+• Place all ingredients into a food processor or blender, and puree until very smooth.

 • Spread onto toast, bread, or crackers.
 Or serve as a dip with soft veggies like sliced cucumber, snap peas, or bell peppers.